waimea-twatkinson2/level-2-programming-assessment/README.md

 ## Project Description

-Old Gold is a two-player game, played on a one-dimensional grid with coins, where the aim is to win by being the player who **removes the gold coin**.
+Snakes and Ladders is a simple game that invloves a grid of 100 total squares where your goal is to reach square 100 while rolling a 6 sided die, along the way there are ladders that take you up spaces and snakes that take you down spaces.